BhargavAdithya/LandCoverClassification/README.md

 # LandCoverClassification
 This project uses multispectral images taken by the Landsat-8 satellite at two different times to categorize changes in land cover over time.
 The spectral indices—NDVI for vegetation, NDWI for water bodies, and NDBI for built-up areas—are calculated as the basis for the classification.
+The images, downloaded from Google Earth Engine (refer MultispectralImage code), include bands B2, B3, B4, B5, and B6, which are used for calculating NDVI, NDWI, and NDBI.
+These images are saved in .tif format on Google Drive.
+The google drive path for the images needs to be updated as per the image location in the google drive.